Skip to content

 • Stable equilibrium: If a small perturbation in the initial condition leads the system to return to the equilibrium point, it is called a stable equilibrium.
 The domain of attraction for a stable equilibrium is typically a region surrounding the equilibrium point.

 • Unstable equilibrium: If a small perturbation in the initial condition causes the system to move away from the equilibrium point, it is referred to as an unstable equilibrium.
-The domain of attraction for an unstable equilibrium may be empty or include only specific initial conditions that lead to transient behavior.
+The domain of attraction for an unstable equilibrium may be empty or include only specific initial conditions that lead to transient behaviour.

 • Semi-stable equilibrium: In some cases, the stability of an equilibrium point can depend on the direction of perturbation.
 If the system returns to the equilibrium point when perturbed in one direction but moves away from it when perturbed in another direction, it is called a semi-stable equilibrium.
 The domain of attraction for a semi-stable equilibrium can be asymmetric and may differ based on the direction of perturbation.